Hey there, all. Yesterday was a pretty decent day and a fair representation of the way I'd like a great deal of my days to be.

 Immediately after the Fuzztival, another screening was to be held as part of the Boston Underground Film Festival.
 This screening was of a new horror/comedy/romance called Roman and to be presented in attendance by cinematographer Kevin Ford, star Lucky Mckee and director Angela Bettis.
 McKee (also well known director) and Bettis (also an acclaimed actress) previously collaborated on the great horror comedy May, and switched filmmaking positions on Roman, a DV-film regarding another lonely, dangerous soul trying to connect with his particular world with sweet and deadly results.

 The film hits all the right marks and is exceedingly well shot by director of photography Ford.
 The post-screening Q&A was an intimate, down-to-earth session with McKee, Bettis and Ford lending advice and sharing filmmaking stories with warmth and humor.
-After a quick meet-and-greet, I asked Ford about the DVD release of the film and let him know that in the realm of DV features, I thought that Roman looked great and better, in fact, than David Lynch's Inland Empire.
+After a quick meet-and-greet, I asked Ford about the DVD release of the film and let him know that in the realm of DV features, I thought that Roman looked great and as good, in fact, as David Lynch's Inland Empire.
 Very cool work was displayed by three very talented filmmakers, indeed.

 After the thank you's were exchanged and the crowd split up, Mark, Tom and I headed out into the streets, parted company and I caught a nearby bus back to the pad to enjoy some of the David Lynch Signature Cup Organic House Roast Coffee (!) that I grabbed at the theater's concession stand.
 Quite good, actually.
 Mellow, not bitter.
 If you're ever out by the Brattle, the Lynch coffee's definitely worth the stop.
 Just be sure to keep the fish out of your percolator...